sanwebinfo/foss-blog/posts/blog-setup.md

 ## Setup

 - Github account
-- setup kinsta account for static content hosting
+- setup any static site Hosting services for host the website and content
-- Connect github and kinsta for auto deployment
+- Connect github and Hosting services for auto deployment

 ## Create Blog